 People and Animals in Urban Environments

-Greater than 10% of the total land surface of the Earth is “urban land,” and the majority of people live in urban areas.
-Cities are not typically built with wildlife in mind, but nevertheless they still contain important habitat.
+Greater than 10% of the Earth’s total land surface is “urban land,” and the majority of people live in urban areas.
+Cities are not typically built with wildlife in mind, but nevertheless, they still contain important habitat.
 Studies of urban wildlife are often overlooked when it comes to large scale, longitudinal in-situ research.
-Here at The Brandywine Zoo, we are investigating the prevalence of terrestrial mammals found in urban to rural ecosystems across Northern Delaware and Southeaster Pennsylvania.
-Data collected in our projects will allow us to better understand species diversity in urban environments, how animals shift their behavior patterns in regards to levels of urbanization, and how this impacts spatial ecology.
+Here at The Brandywine Zoo, we are investigating the prevalence of terrestrial mammals found in urban to rural ecosystems across Northern Delaware and Southeastern Pennsylvania.
+Data collected will allow us to better understand species diversity in urban environments, how animals shift their behavior patterns in regard to levels of urbanization, and how this impacts spatial ecology.
 In understanding what species are most typical, and atypical, by grade of urbanization, as well as when they are most active, we hope to inform conservation and land use decisions, maximize positive human-wildlife interactions while limiting conflicts, and better connect communities in general to the wildlife living right in their backyards.

-1. Connect residents of the Delaware Valley to the wildlife living in our backyards
+1. Connect residents of the Delaware Valley to the wildlife living in their backyards

 2. Understand how wildlife behavior is changing as our cities continue to grow.